No cap crunch for Capitals, who land Mantha at deadline - WTMJ

 “These last few days, you do some soul-searching and you look back on what you can do better and look forward to the future,” Hall said.
 “I think the best way to get confidence is to be part of a winning team and to make yourself part of the bigger solution.”

-AP Hockey Writers Stephen Whyno and Larry Lage, AP Sports Writers Jimmy Golen and Mitch Stacy and AP freelance writer Denis Gorman contributed to this report.
+AP Hockey Writers Stephen Whyno and Larry Lage, AP Sports Writers Jimmy Golen, Mitch Stacy, Teresa M. Walker and Aaron Beard and AP freelance writer Denis Gorman contributed to this report.

 More AP NHL: https://apnews.com/hub/NHL and https://twitter.com/AP_Sports